 5. Can I earn comps at PA casinos playing online?

 The state’s 12 casinos will have the opportunity to apply for online gambling licenses first.
 In fact, several have already expressed an interest in doing so.
 Most of these casinos are hoping online gambling will help the traditional brick and mortar business.

 As a result, you can expect to see several crossover promotions in PA attempting to draw players both online and off.
 Plus, it’s also logical to think a good number of PA casinos that offer online gambling will want to make the transition between their traditional player rewards programs and the online version a seamless one.

 4. Can I play from anywhere in the country?

-The short answer is no. PA online casinos will be required by law to ensure all players on the sites are located inside state lines when they’re playing for real money.
+The short answer is no. The licensed PA casinos will be required by law to ensure all players on the sites are located inside state lines when they’re playing online casino games for real money.
 They will use geolocation software to make sure of it.
 Sites will let visitors from out-of-state play the games in demo mode.

 3. Are there safeguards to prevent children from playing?

-In fact, the sites will use an ID verification process to ensure no one under 21 can gamble with them.
+In fact, the sites will use an ID verification process to ensure no one younger than 21 can gamble with them.
 The sites will also employ various online security professionals to prevent fraud and underage gambling.